-Unfortunately, these praises are unfounded – IF you are referring to store-bought, pasteurized milk.
-In fact, drinking pasteruized milk can even be dangerous to your health!
+IF these advertisements are referring to store-bought pasteurized milk, this advice is bunk.
+In fact, drinking pasteurized milk out of moderation can even be dangerous to your health!

 Pasteurization is the process in which milk (or any food/liquid) is heated to a specific temperature (161F) for a specific length of time (15-20 seconds) and then immediately cooled.